Last Updated on July 18, 2025 by Ozlinks Education

 Pathway 1: You don't have an Australian qualification

-As part of the skill assessment application process, you must have:
+As part of the skill assessment criteria, you must have:

-- At least 12 months working full time relevant within the last 3 years.
+- At least 12 months of full-time relevant work experience within the last 3 years.

 Pathway 2 - You do have an Australian qualification

-As part of the skill assessment application process, you must have:
+As part of the skill assessment criteria, you must have:

-- An Australian qualification including a Statement of Results.
+- An Australian qualification including a Statement of Results, and

-- at least 3 years full-time (or part-time equivalent) at the skill level required.
+- 3 years of full-time work experience (or the part-time equivalent) at the required skill level, and

-- At least 12 months working full time within the last 3 years.
+- At least 12 months of full-time relevant work experience within the last 3 years.

 Skill Assessment Outcome